AssignPrimeIdentity/manifest/README.md

 <img src=https://user-images.githubusercontent.com/36441664/105412087-d0892300-5c66-11eb-9c3e-19d8652b478c.png>

 By checking all of the loops there is nothing similar to this phenomena.
-It is like the other numbers are actually set to let this happen.
+It seems like the other numbers are actually set to let this happen.
 So this chart is considered sufficient enought to be used to explain about the true power of this Δ1 flowing:

 Let's enter the journey of making **10<sup>n</sup> numbers becoming 10<sup>n</sup> primes**.